isomerpages/psd-goc/_get-started/I Am Too Busy To Plan.md

 <p>We understand that life can get hectic, and finding time to plan for the
 future may seem impossible.
 But taking small, manageable steps today can save your loved ones from stress and uncertainty tomorrow.
-You don’t have to do everything at once — start where you can, and we’re here to guide you every step of the way.</p>
+You don’t have to do everything at once — start when you can, and we’re here to guide you every step of the way.</p>
 <table style="minWidth: 125px">
 <colgroup>